gatsbyjs/homepage-starters/plugins/drupal-plugin/TS-README.md

 [View the Demo](https://gatsbydrupalhomepagets.gatsbyjs.io/)

 **Note:**
-This is the TypeScript version of Drupal homepage starter codebase.
-A functionally identical JavaScript version is also maintained and can be found on [GitHub](https://github.com/gatsbyjs/gatsby-starter-drupal-homepage).
+This version of the Drupal homepage starter is written in TypeScript.
+If you want to use Drupal but JavaScript is more your style, there is also a JavaScript version maintained on [GitHub](https://github.com/gatsbyjs/gatsby-starter-drupal-homepage) that you might prefer.

 ## Quick start